Cabinet of Joe Biden: White House Chief of Staff

 The White House chief of staff has traditionally been the highest-ranking staff employee of the White House.
 The responsibilities of the chief of staff are both managerial and advisory over the president's official business.
 The chief of staff is appointed by and serves at the pleasure of the president; it does not require Senate confirmation.
 The first Cabinet or Cabinet-level position appointee announced by Biden was White House chief of staff Ron Klain.
-He stepped down in February 2023, and was succeeded by Jeff Zients.
+He stepped down in February 2023, and he was succeeded by Jeff Zients.